 Through the use of compatible devices, Scope enables industry experts to aid and educate workers by providing a literal insight into their line of sight.
 Through the use of tablet cameras, users can beam live images to colleagues who can then interact with the pictures to provide instructions and insights.

 While this brand of technology has clear advantages for engineering and labourers who are regularly required to operate machinery in new locations, there’s also plenty of potential for this concentration of Augmented Reality to benefit the industries of education, healthcare, manufacturing and many public services.

-, Augmented Reality already looks set to make plenty of waves in this particular industry throughout the next decade.
+Speaking of healthcare, Augmented Reality already looks set to make plenty of waves in this particular industry throughout the next decade.

 One particularly significant application that carries on from the pioneering technology driven by Scope AR can be found in operating rooms across the world in the coming years.